 The only thing better than a good thermal bath is a great Thermal Beer Spa.
 The staff treats you like a VIP while you get changed in your own private dressing room and brought downstairs for the relaxing, hops-filled main event.
 They fill a tub of hot water with the fresh ingredients that go into making beer: malt, hops and yeast.
 The ingredients are all-natural, smell great and are supposed to do wonders for your skin!
 And the best part?
 It includes your own personal and unlimited beer tap!

 Rooftop time!!
 Always one of my favorite parts of a new city, the views from the Aria Hotel Rooftop did not disappoint.
 On my last evening in Budapest, I ordered a Hungarian-crafted Pilsner and enjoyed the sunset overlooking St. Stephen’s Basilica.
-Not a bad ending to my short time in this magical city!
+Not a bad ending to my two days in Budapest!

 As one of the most beautiful basilicas in Budapest, St. Stephen’s Basilica is definitely worth a quick visit.
 Entrance to the church is free and it only took me about 10 minutes to pop in and have a look around.
 Built in 1905, the basilica is the third largest church in Hungary.
 In addition to the high arches and religious artwork, St. Stephen’s Basilica holds Hungary’s most sacred treasure, the mummified hand of St. Stephen.